suarezgenaro/stars-beyond-barriers/index.md

 **Stars Beyond Barriers** aims to inspire and support students from underrepresented groups, particularly Latina women, to pursue STEM by serving as a bridge between students and well-established science programs that provide mentorship, research opportunities, and pathways toward STEM careers.

+This initiative was inspired by the Women and Girls in Astronomy Program developed by the North American Regional Office of Astronomy for Development (NA-ROAD).
+Support and partnership through this program are currently pending review.

 ## Program Activities

 Focused on students' professional and academic growth, participants will engage in: